Travel.State.Gov > Intercountry Adoption > Country Information > Mali Intercountry Adoption Information

 Note: Special transition provisions apply to adoptions initiated before April 1, 2008.
 Read about Transition Cases.

-To bring an adopted child to the United States from Mali, you must meet eligibility and suitability requirements.
-The U.S. Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) determines who can adopt under U.S. immigration law.
+To bring an adopted child to the United States from Mali, you must meet certain suitability and eligibility requirements.
+USCIS determines who is suitable and eligible to adopt a child from another country and bring that child to live in the United States under U.S. immigration law.

-Additionally, a child must meet the definition of Convention adoptee under U.S. law in order to immigrate to the United States on an IH-3 immigrant visa.
+Additionally, a child must meet the definition of an orphan under U.S. Additionally, a child must meet the definition of a Convention adoptee under U.S. immigration law in order to be eligible to immigrate to the United States with an IH-3 or IH-4 immigrant visa.

 In addition to the U.S. requirements, Mali obliges prospective adoptive parents to meet the following requirements in order to adopt a child from Mali:

 Because Mali is party to The Hague Adoption Convention, children from Mali must meet the requirements of the Convention in order to be eligible for adoption.
 For example, the adoption may take place only if the competent authorities of Mali have determined that placement of the child within Mali has been given due consideration and that an intercountry adoption is in the child’s best interests.
 In addition to Mali’s requirements, a child must meet the definition of Convention adoptee to be eligible for an immigrant visa that will allow you to bring him or her to the United States.

 WARNING: Mali is party to the Hague Adoption Convention.
 Do not adopt or obtain legal custody of a child in Mali before a U.S. consular officer issues an “Article 5 Letter” in the case.
 Read on for more information.